zerobounce/zerobounce-dotnet-api-v1/README.md

 zeroBounceAPI.apiKey = "Your API Key" 'Required
-zeroBounceAPI.emailToValidate = "Email address your validating" 'Required zeroBounceAPI.ipAddress = "IP address the email signed up with" 'Optional zeroBounceAPI.readTimeOut = 200000 'Any integer value in milliseconds zeroBounceAPI.requestTimeOut = 150000 'Any integer value in milliseconds
+zeroBounceAPI.emailToValidate = "Email address your validating" 'Required zeroBounceAPI.ipAddress = "IP address the email signed up with" 'Optional

+'Depending on how you use the API, you might want it to time out faster, for example on a registration screen.
+'Normally the API will return results very fast, but a small percentage of mail servers take upwards of 20+ seconds to respond.
+'If the API times out, it will return a status of "Unknown" and a sub_status of "timeout_exceeded"

+zeroBounceAPI.readTimeOut = 200000 'Any integer value in milliseconds
+zeroBounceAPI.requestTimeOut = 150000 'Any integer value in milliseconds

 Dim apiProperties = zeroBounceAPI.ValidateEmail
 Dim apiCredits = zeroBounceAPI.GetCredits